flloisee/ipt_data_cleaning_g1/README.md

 # Real‑Life Data Analytics System using Python

 ## Overview

+**Simple explanation:** This project takes a raw finance spreadsheet, cleans up any mistakes or missing values, then automatically does the math to find useful patterns, makes charts, and finally shows everything in an easy‑to‑use desktop program.
+You don’t need to know programming – just run a few commands and you’ll see tidy tables, simple statistics, and pictures that help you understand the financial data.

 This repository implements a complete data‑analytics workflow for a finance dataset.
 It demonstrates:
 - Data cleaning and preprocessing
 - Data manipulation and aggregation